For people who owe support

 By law, you must comply with a support order from a court or with a written agreement to pay support.
 The amount of support set out in the order or agreement is the amount that you need to pay.

+Child support and parenting time are separate issues.
 You cannot refuse to pay child support because the other parent will not let you see your children.
-Child support and child access are separate issues.

 What happens if you don't pay support?